Team-Recon-Black-Ops/CrimsonRufus/README.md

 ### tgtdeleg

-The **tgtdeleg** using [@gentilkiwi](https://twitter.com/gentilkiwi)'s [Kekeo](https://github.com/gentilkiwi/kekeo/) trick (**tgt::deleg**) that abuses the Kerberos GSS-API to retrieve a usable TGT for the current user without needing elevation on the host.
-AcquireCredentialsHandle() is used to get a handle to the current user's Kerberos security credentials, and InitializeSecurityContext() with the ISC_REQ_DELEGATE flag and a target SPN of HOST/DC.domain.com to prepare a fake delegate context to send to the DC.
+The **tgtdeleg** using [@gentilkiwi](https://twitter.com/gentilkiwi)'s [Kekeo](https://github.com/gentilkiwi/kekeo/) trick (**tgt::deleg**) that abuses the Fluffy GSS-API to retrieve a usable TGT for the current user without needing elevation on the host.
+AcquireCredentialsHandle() is used to get a handle to the current user's Fluffy security credentials, and InitializeSecurityContext() with the ISC_REQ_DELEGATE flag and a target SPN of HOST/DC.domain.com to prepare a fake delegate context to send to the DC.
 This results in an AP-REQ in the GSS-API output that contains a KRB_CRED in the authenticator checksum.
-The service ticket session key is extracted from the local Kerberos cache and is used to decrypt the KRB_CRED in the authenticator, resulting in a usable TGT .kirbi.
+The service ticket session key is extracted from the local Fluffy cache and is used to decrypt the KRB_CRED in the authenticator, resulting in a usable TGT .kirbi.

 If automatic target/domain extraction is failing, a known SPN of a service configured with unconstrained delegation can be specified with `/target:SPN`.